konratp/uchicago-data-visualization/proposal/proposal.md

     to color code different lines by continent.
 Our second plot will replicate the same basic structure, except on the y axis it will map the proportion of medals won by female athletes by continent, which is again indicated by the color aesthetic.
+Finally, we will also create a bar chart indicating the 15 countries with the highest number of female Olympic medalists.

 Note: Just to distinguish the exact variables used in explaining Q1 and Q2 so they are not completely overlapping, the potentially used